Skip to content

 The root VFSMML tag.

-“project” – can be “true” or “false”.
-The default value of this attribute is “false”.
+project – can be true or false.
+The default value of this attribute is false.

-“source” – can be “default” or any other string.
-The default value is “default”.
+source – can be default or any other string.
+The default value is default.
 This attribute is used to announce predefined object types used later in the VFSM specification.
-Appendix A lists all predefined types in a “default” system.
+Appendix A lists all predefined types in a default system.

 <vfsmml source="unknown"></vfsmml>

-<StateName><State><Name>Specifies a name of a state previously defined
+<StateName><State><Name>Specifies the name of a previously defined state

 <Action>